La Révolution française (film): Plot

 Robespierre holds the Festival of the Supreme Being on 8 June 1794.
 Initially, the festival is triumphant and majestic, but it proves to be a disaster.
 Robespierre speaks for so long that some in the crowd start sleeping.
 Some even murmur that Robespierre thinks he's either the Pope or God Himself.
 When Robespierre declares that the Supreme Being's religion is Virtue, someone in the crowd yells that Robespierre's is Murder.
 As Robespierre's speech goes on, the crowd starts to be more aggressive to him and many begin to leave, either discontented with the contents of Robespierre's speech or simply bored of the entire thing.
 The Committee starts denouncing Robespierre, saying that he has "executed more people in the last two months than in the last two years", although he is defended by ardent supporters such as Saint-Just.
 The Committee decides that things have gone too far and plot to bring an end to Robespierre.
 At the Convention, Robespierre makes a speech detailing his situation, from his perspective, to his hearers, whilst his political enemies decide to stop him in his tracks on that day.
 Robespierre's opponents then demand that he read out the names of those he accused as Robespierre finishes his speech.
 When Robespierre refuses, the Convention denounces him a tyrant and unanimously votes for his execution.

 Robespierre and his supporters take refuge in the Hôtel de Ville, Paris and organize a defense of the building.
-The Convention musters a large force, commanded by a drunken general, to storm the building and take Robespierre prisoner, whilst Robespierre's followers barricade themselves in the building.
+The Convention musters a large force to storm the building and take Robespierre prisoner, whilst Robespierre's followers, led by a drunken general, barricade themselves in the building.
 A cannon brings down the barricaded door, and a brief skirmish ensues between forces of the National Guard and Robespierre.
 The doors to the main room are broken down and a large scuffle ensues, with Robespierre himself accidentally shooting himself in the jaw after being tackled to the floor, following an attempt to shoot a soldier targeting him.
 Robespierre and his supporters are all arrested and await execution.
 The next day, Robespierre, Saint-Just, and other prominent Robespierrists are taken to the Place de la Révolution and guillotined, effectively marking the end of the Reign of Terror.
 In the closing scene, family members of some of the leading revolutionaries light candles in a church, before leaving.